stevepurdie/saap-docs/content/for-delivery-engineers/gitops/creating-gitops-structure.md

     Make sure you replace the `repoUrl` and all instances of `CLUSTER_NAME` with your cluster's name.
     If you notice the path, you will realize that this application is pointing to 'tenant-operator-config' folder housing your tenant and quotas.

 1. Deploy an ArgoCD application on the cluster pointing to `<cluster-name>/argocd-apps` directory.
-You will need to ask Stakater Admin to create it as part of OpenShift GitOps Instance.
+You will need to ask Stakater Admin to create it as part of ArgoCD Instance.

+1. Login to ArgoCD and check if `infra-gitops-config` application is present.
+Validate the child application `tenant-operator-config`.

 We have set up the basic structure for our infra repository.
 Let's move on to the apps repository.